 The TCL 6-Series R646 model has a Mini LED QLED panel with HDR10 Plus support and 4K gaming at 120Hz via HDMI 2.1 as well as hands-free Google Assistant voice commands and the Google TV interface that offers all major streaming apps.
 It’s a good option if you are looking to balance price and performance, and the 55-inch model is currently on sale at Best Buy and Amazon for $599.99 ($50 off), which is the lowest price on the popular 6-Series model.
-However, if you’re lucky enough to have a Best Buy nearby with local inventory on the bigger version, you can get an additional 10 inches of screen for an extra $100, as the 65-inch model is selling for just $699.99 at Best Buy on clearance.
 Read our TCL 6-Series Google TV review.

 TCL’s R646 6-Series Google TV features Mini LED backlighting for an impactful, bright picture.
 The TV’s performance and frequent improvements via software updates make it among the best values on the market.

-The Hisense U8H is another great value for a moderately priced Mini LED 4K TV.
-The TV can render some impressive peak levels of brightness and offers up to 120Hz for your gaming needs; it also supports HDMI 2.1 on two of its four ports.
+The Hisense U8H is another great value for a moderately priced Mini LED.
+The 4K TV can render some impressive peak levels of brightness and offers up to 120Hz for your gaming needs; it also supports HDMI 2.1 on two of its four ports.
 Plus, it supports Google TV.
-All of this normally starts at $1,099.99, but the 55-inch model can now be had for $698 ($400 off) at Amazon or $699.99 at Best Buy.
-Also, the 65-inch Hisense U8H is selling for $998 (about $400 off) at Amazon and Walmart and $999.99 at Best Buy.
+All of this originally started at $1,099.99, but the 55-inch model can now be had for $649.99 ($450 off the MSRP and $50 less than its usual deal price) at Amazon and Best Buy.
+Also, the 65-inch Hisense U8H is selling for around $928 at Amazon, Walmart, and Best Buy.

 While we haven’t officially reviewed the Hisense U8H, our own TV reviewer, Chris Welch, liked it enough to buy one for himself, and if that’s not a real recommendation, I don’t know what is.